FiretronP75/HaasScriptLuaTypes/README.md

 # README #
-This project generates Luanalysis Type Defintions for the HaasScript Language so code editors can autocomplete and type check your scripts.
+This project generates Luanalysis Type Definitions for the HaasScript Language so code editors can autocomplete and type check your scripts.
 If you do not want to run the project, you can simply download the output here: https://github.com/FiretronP75/HaasScriptLuaTypes/releases